Steph Curry Pens Awesome Letter To 9-Year-Old Girl After She Asked Why He Doesn’t Have Girl Shoes

 Steph Curry is one of the most respected basketball players in the NBA and what he recently did for a young fan has only made fans love him even more.
-While it’s no secret Steph receives a massive amount of fan mail from adoring fans around the world, one letter he recently received from a nine-year-old girl, apparently, caught his attention.
+While it’s no secret Steph receives a massive amount of fan mail from adoring fans around the world, one letter he recently received from a nine-year-old girl apparently caught his attention.
 To her surprise, the famed baller actually wrote back with a detailed answer to her compelling question.

-According to CBS News, the Golden State Warriors star recently wrote a letter in response to 9-year-old Riley Morrison concerns about his signature sneakers, the Under Armor Curry 5s.
+According to CBS News, the Golden State Warriors star recently wrote a letter in response to 9-year-old Riley Morrison’s concerns about his signature sneakers, the Under Armor Curry 5.

 In most cases, these signature sneakers are only available in male sizes.
 That was something Riley considered a bit disheartening.
-So, she decided to go to the man, himself.
+So, she decided to go to the man himself.
 In her letter to Steph Curry she wrote, “My dad and I visited the Under Armour website and we were disappointed to see that there were no Curry 5s for sale under the girls’ section,” Riley wrote, “I know you support girl athletes because you have two daughters and you host an all-girls’ basketball camp.
-I hope you can work with Under Armour to change this because girls want to rock the Curry 5s too.”
+I hope you can work with Under Armour to change this because girls want to rock the Curry 5s, too.”

 Riley’s father snapped a photo of her letter and sent it to Steph Curry via Instagram.
 When Steph saw the letter, he decided to respond.
 Riley Morrison probably didn’t expect to receive a reply, but not only did she get one, Steph Curry personally replied with a full letter back.
 He explained the situation and assured Riley the situation would be resolved.